integrativemodeling/exosome/README.md

 #`*.analysis` directories:

-to display the models in chimera access

-./Rrp6.analysis/kmeans_weight_500_2/cluster.1/

-or

-./Ski7.analysis/kmeans_weight_500_2/cluster.1/

-and run `chimera chimera.session.py`

-content of directories:
+#Content of directories:

 `clustering.py`: clustering script

-                `kmeans_weight_500_2`: the set of 500 best scoring models collected in two clusters `precision_rmsf.py`: calculate the precision of clusters, their mutual distance and the RMSF `XL_table.py`: calculate the contact map and the cross-link map
+`kmeans_weight_500_2`: the set of 500 best scoring models collected in two clusters

+`precision_rmsf.py`: calculate the precision of clusters, their mutual distance and the RMSF

+`XL_table.py`: calculate the contact map and the cross-link map

 `cluster.0`: data for cluster 1

 `cluster.1`: data for cluster 2

 `precision.0.0.out`,`precision.0.1.out`,... : files containing the precision of a cluster (i.e., the files with the same indexes, `precision.i.i.out`, e.g., `precision.0.0.out`) and the files containing the distance between the clusters (i.e., files with different indexes, `precision.i.j.out`).

-                        **content of `cluster.*` directories**
+#Content of `cluster.*` directories**

-                                `0.pdb`,`1.pdb`,`2.pdb`....: the pdb files of the solutions `0.rmf3`,`1.rmf3`,`2.rmf3`,...: the rmf files of the solution (can be opened with UCSF Chimera)
+`0.pdb`,`1.pdb`,`2.pdb`....: the pdb files of the solutions

+`0.rmf3`,`1.rmf3`,`2.rmf3`,...: the rmf files of the solution (can be opened with UCSF Chimera)

-                                `rmsf.Ski7.dat`,`rmsf.Rrp6.dat`,...: text file of the RMSF analysis `rmsf.Ski7.pdf`,`rmsf.Rrp6.pdf`,...: pdf file of the RMSF analysis `chimera_session.py`: chimera session file to display the localization densities `stat.out`: stat file containing all relevant information on the score, etc.
+`rmsf.Ski7.dat`,`rmsf.Rrp6.dat`,...: text file of the RMSF analysis

+`rmsf.Ski7.pdf`,`rmsf.Rrp6.pdf`,...: pdf file of the RMSF analysis

+`chimera_session.py`: chimera session file to display the localization densities

+`stat.out`: stat file containing all relevant information on the score, etc.

 `XL_table_tail.pdf`: pdf file of the cross-link map for the complex